Ectopoglossus absconditus

 Ectopoglossus absconditus is a sparsely-researched species of frog in the family Dendrobatidae.
 It is known to only be endemic to Cordillera Occidental, Cauca Department, Colombia.

-It is known from only 3 individuals discovered in 1938 and 1939.
-It is a poorly known species.
+Scientists know this frog from three individuals discovered in 1938 and 1939.
+They were found in humid forests on hills between 800 and 900 meters above sea level.

+The IUCN classifies this frog as data deficient.
+Specimens were found near Parque Nacional Natural Munchique, and scientists believe it may live within this protected park.